 In March 2008, Wilbur Dunphy contacted the Corps of Engineers because he planned to purchase property near Interstate 70 west of Columbia, Missouri to build a shopping center and he was concerned that the construction might impact some wetlands on the property.
-Representatives of the Corps visited the site and verbally told Dunphy that the wetlands on the property were not connected, in any way, to jurisdictional waters, and were not "waters of the United States" that were regulated under the Clean Water Act.
+Representatives of the Corps visited the site and verbally told Dunphy that the wetlands on the property were not connected to jurisdictional waters, and were not "waters of the United States" that were regulated under the Clean Water Act.
 Although there were many other parcels of land available that did not have any wetlands on them, Dunphy preferred the parcel that the Corps examined because it was located adjacent to an exit off the Interstate.
 If the wetlands on the parcel were "waters of the United States," it is unlikely that Dunphy would have been able to acquire a permit to authorize the shopping center construction.

 Based on the information that Dunphy received from the Corps, he bought the property and filled 50 acres of wetlands to build the shopping center.
 Six years later, a local citizens group complained to EPA that the construction of the shopping center was contributing to pollution problems in the nearby Missouri River, a traditionally navigable water.
-Although the wetlands that were filled did not have a continuous surface connection to the Missouri River, a series of ditches, gullies, and intermittent streams had connected the wetlands to the Missouri River.
-In fact, a few years before Dunphy had contacted the Corps, and unbeknownst to the Corps, a Natural Resource Conservation Service employee had examined the site and had collected data to demonstrate that the wetlands decreased sedimentation, pollutants and flood waters to the Missouri River.
-Before the citizens group contacted EPA, the agency was not aware that any filling activity had taken place on Dunphy's property.
+Although the wetlands that were filled did not have a continuous surface connection directly to the Missouri River, a series of intermittent streams indirectly connected the wetlands to the Missouri River.
+In fact, a few years before Dunphy had contacted the Corps, and unbeknownst to the Corps, a Natural Resource Conservation Service employee had examined the site and had collected data to demonstrate that the streams that were adjacent to the wetlands had continuous surface connections to the Missouri River, Before the citizens group contacted EPA, the agency was not aware that any filling activity had taken place on Dunphy's property.
 The citizens group believed that recent major floods near Columbia would not have been as extreme if the wetlands had not been destroyed.
 The citizens group also believes that the wetlands that were destroyed had provided habitat for several different species of endangered amphibians, which were killed when the wetlands were converted.

 At the same time that the citizens group complained to EPA about the filling activity, they complained to the Corps.
-A representative of the Corps met with the citizens group and, after reviewing the data collected by the Natural Resource Conservation Service employee, told the members of the citizens group that it is often difficult, after the Rapanos decision, to demonstrate that wetlands adjacent to non-navigable waters are "waters of the United States."
+A representative of the Corps met with the citizens group and, after reviewing the data collected by the Natural Resource Conservation Service employee, told the members of the citizens group that it is often difficult to demonstrate that wetlands adjacent to intermittent streams are "waters of the United States."
 Nevertheless, the representative of the Corps told the citizens group that she would explore enforcement options with management at the District.